-Where possible, considering safety and estuarine conditions, any floating oil on the water surface should be removed physically - no chemical dispersants are to be used.
-Removal should particularly be attempted where this may significantly reduce the possibility of quantities of oil coming ashore on areas of recreational and environmental importance.
+Where possible, considering safety, environmental sensitivity and estuarine conditions, any floating oil on the water surface should be removed physically - no chemical dispersants are to be used.
+Removal should particularly be attempted where this may significantly reduce the possibility of quantities of oil coming ashore on areas of recreational and environmental importance or sensitivity, such areas are detailed in section 8 and appendices 1 & 2

-Where access to shoreline is possible, considering safety and estuarine conditions, mechanical methods to clean up oil may be used.
+Where access to shoreline is possible, considering safety, environmental sensitivity and estuarine conditions; mechanical methods to clean up oil may be used.
 Otherwise oil should be left to degrade naturally.